-To ask for a temporary supply, call Customer Service (phone numbers are on the front cover).
+To ask for a temporary supply, call Member Services (phone numbers are on the front cover and the bottom of this page).

 During the time when you are getting a temporary supply of a drug, you should talk with your doctor to decide what to do when your temporary supply runs out.
 Perhaps there is a different drug covered by the plan that might work just as well for you.
 Or you and your doctor can ask the plan to make an exception for you and cover the drug in the way you would like it to be covered.
 The sections below tell you more about these options.